syncfusion-content/angular-docs/angular/Chart/Axis.md

 ### Place labels on ticks

-Labels in the category axis can be placed on the ticks by setting the `labelPlacement` property of axis to the **onticks**.
-The default value of the `labelPlacement` property is **betweenticks** i.e. labels are placed between the ticks, by default.
+Labels in the category axis can be placed on the ticks by setting the `labelPlacement` property of axis to the **onTicks**.
+The default value of the `labelPlacement` property is **betweenTicks** i.e. labels are placed between the ticks, by default.

 {% highlight html %}